jeonghanlee/epics_NIOCs/README.md

 Installing epicsNIOCs to /etc/network/if-post-down.d/
 #
 Can you see them in there? >>>
--rwxr-xr-x 1 root root 826 Aug  9 14:39 /etc/network/if-up.d/epicsNIOCs
+-rwxr-xr-x 1 root root 826 Aug 13 23:27 /etc/network/if-up.d/epicsNIOCs
--rwxr-xr-x 1 root root 826 Aug  9 14:39 /etc/network/if-post-down.d/epicsNIOCs
+-rwxr-xr-x 1 root root 826 Aug 13 23:27 /etc/network/if-post-down.d/epicsNIOCs

+>>>> NetworkManager will be restarted.
+>>>> Do you want to continue (y/n)? n
 #
+One should restart NetworkManager later. sudo systemctrl restart NetworkManager
+#
+#
 Please check the following EPICS VARIABLES:
 #
-EPICS_CA_AUTO_ADDR_LIST :
+EPICS_CA_AUTO_ADDR_LIST : xxx
-EPICS_CA_ADDR_LIST      :
+EPICS_CA_ADDR_LIST      : x.x.x.x x.x.x.x
 #
 # ---------------------------------------------------
 # "If you need connections between IOCs on one host,